By Shoshana Rosa

 The whole precept of holiness is intended to make borders between us and the other nations.
-For instance, Parshas Shmini, a chapter I never got around to writing about, explains the ins and out of kashrut (Jewish dietary laws).
+For instance, Parshas Shmini, explains the ins and out of kashrut (Jewish dietary laws).
 Besides the laws of Kashrut themselves, only one thing is certain about Kashrut: it is a chok (commandment that isn't based in human logic) and we keep it, for the same reason we keep laws like the red heifer and shatnez: because G-d told us to.
 However, one of the side benefits of kashrut is that it creates separation between those who keep it and those who do not.
 "The best ways to a man's heart is through his stomach."
 Enjoying a meal with someone is one of the strongest bonding experiences.
 That's why business deals are often made over lunch.
 If you cannot share a meal with someone, you are less likely to become buddies with him.

 Why do we have to make a separation between ourselves and everyone else?
 Jews are meant to be an example of truth to the rest of the world.
 How can we do this if our ideologies are watered down through exposure to immoral behaviors?